 Adherence to the application of the As Low As Reasonably Achievable (ALARA) principle within Best Theratronics is supported by the main tenants of training, monitoring employee radiation exposure, and planning for special work.
 Initial Nuclear Energy Worker (NEW) training is provided and a refresher course is mandatory every 3 years to maintain the NEW status and radiological awareness.
 NEWs are designated based on their work tasks, required controlled area access, and the likelihood of receiving a higher dose than the public annual effective dose limit of 1 mSv.
 Personal doses of NEWs are monitored, on either monthly or quarterly basis, with the use of personal dosimeters alongside recorded doses from electronic personal dosimeters (EPDs).
 In addition, area monitors are installed throughout the facility to alarm if radiation fields exceed normal levels.
 A special work permit system, requiring authorization by the RSO, is implemented.
 This system identifies any special work that falls outside of normal, routine work to ensure it is properly planned to minimize unnecessary radiation exposures.
 Radiation protection assessments, consisting of monitoring for contamination and radiation surveys, are completed monthly to ensure ALARA doses in both controlled and accessible areas.

 The Radiation Safety & Security Committee (RSSC) meets regularly to review radiation-related safety matters at Best Theratronics.
-In 2018, security personnel involvement within committee meeting discussions was initiated and the original name, Radiation Safety Committee (RSC), was changed to include Security.
-On a monthly basis, the now called Radiation Safety & Security Committee (RSSC) meet to discuss concerns and identify improvements to the overall safety and security culture at Best Theratronics.
-In 2019 monthly meetings were held to ensure effective communication of radiation-related work and security concerns.
+The meetings take place to discuss concerns and identify improvements to the overall safety and security culture at Best Theratronics.
+In 2020, quarterly meetings were held to ensure effective communication of radiation-related work and security concerns.